Gives an immediate dewy sheen with silky slip—press it in, then lock hydration with a pea-sized moisturizer for longer-lasting comfort.

 Pyunkang Yul Mist Toner

-- Not rich enough alone for very dry skin
+- Not rich enough by itself for very dry skin

 LANEIGE Cream Skin Mist